Nilhcem/nilhcem.github.io/_posts/2017-02-27-android-things-audio.md

 Hey, I told you it was the "Quick & Dirty way"!<br>

-So, add a physical GPIO button to cancel the dialog (*uglyyy*).
+So, add a physical GPIO button to cancel the dialog (*ugly*).
 Better (*well, it depends*), decompile the voice-search apk, modify the smali code to automatically dismiss that part, and recompile the apk. (*Please don't do that, for legal reasons*).

 Below, a video of the voice search speech recognizer, in action, repeating everything I say, after pressing a button ([source code here][sample-voicesearch]):